 The following questions are directed at an individual's ability to ensure the accuracy of the information collected about them.

-What are the procedures that allow individuals to gain access to their information?
+- What are the procedures that allow individuals to gain access to their own information?

-VETS have developed an Internet-based system that will allow USERRA claimants to officially submit a claim via the VETS website using the electronic version of Form 1010 (e-1010).
+The VIPERS is an Internet-based system that allows USERRA claimants to officially submit a claim request via the VETS electronic Form 1010 (e-1010) application website.
 Individuals may gain access to their information post submission by:

-- First registering for access to the VETS 1010 Form online submission tool and create a user ID and strong password.
+- First register for access to the E-1010 online submission tool and create a user ID and strong password.

-- Individuals filing an electronic claim may access their information electronically with the self-created ID and password.
+- Individuals filing an electronic claim may access their information electronically with the self-created ID and password at any time.

 - If the claimant did not retain a copy the individual may make a written request for information under the Privacy Act and the Freedom of Information Act.